brian-jarvis/test-placement/README.md

 # test-placement

-To test generatoring placements run
-`kustomize build --enable-alpha-plugins ./operators/`
+To test generatoring `Policies` and `Placements` run `kustomize build --enable-alpha-plugins .`

-This will produce error:
->Error: accumulating resources: accumulation err='accumulating resources from 'wookie/': '/var/home/bjarvis/src/acm-gitops/test-placement/operators/wookie' must resolve to a file': recursed merging from path '/var/home/bjarvis/src/acm-gitops/test-placement/operators/wookie': may not add resource with an already registered id: PlacementRule.v1.apps.open-cluster-management.io/dev.wookie-policies
+This will produce the two `PlacementRules` in ./placements along with the output from the Policy Generator which does not include the referenced placements.

+This will allow managaging the placement rules separate from the generated Policies.